NiccoloCase/bsc-multi-agent-ai-framework/README.md

 ## Project Overview

-The project implements a reflective and self-aware AI system prototype based on:
+The project implements a reflective and self-aware AI system based on:

 * **Reflection Architectural Pattern**: for dynamic, runtime adaptability.
 * **AI Bill of Materials (AIBOM)**: to ensure structured, transparent documentation of AI components.

-This dual-layer architecture, derived from SALLMA, includes:
+This dual-layer architecture, derived from SALLMA (Software Technologies Lab., University of Florence), includes:

 * **Knowledge Layer**: Meta-models for AI workflows and agent configurations.
 * **Operational Layer**: Real-time execution and orchestration of cognitive workflows.